awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ram-resourceshare.md

 Specifies a list of one or more principals to associate with the resource share\.
 You can include the following values:
 + An AWS account ID, for example: `123456789012`
-+ An [Amazon Resoure Name \(ARN\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of an organization in AWS Organizations, for example: `arn:aws:organizations::123456789012:organization/o-exampleorgid`
++ An [Amazon Resource Name \(ARN\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of an organization in AWS Organizations, for example: `arn:aws:organizations::123456789012:organization/o-exampleorgid`
 + An ARN of an organizational unit \(OU\) in AWS Organizations, for example: `arn:aws:organizations::123456789012:ou/o-exampleorgid/ou-examplerootid-exampleouid123`
 + An ARN of an IAM role, for example: `arn:aws:iam::123456789012:role/rolename`
 + An ARN of an IAM user, for example: `arn:aws:iam::123456789012user/username`